-It can happen to anyone… your rose bushes are beautiful and blooming like crazy.
-You spend your days admiring their beauty and then all of the sudden you see it…. the dreaded black spot on roses that can take your entire garden of roses down if not treated.
+It can happen to anyone… your rose species and bushes are beautiful and blooming like crazy.
+You spend your days admiring their beauty and then all of the sudden you see it…. the dreaded black spot on all your rose varieties that can take your entire home garden of roses down if not treated.

 It happened to me this year.
 I spent days admiring the fact that my 3 year old rose bush the kids gave me from Mother’s day a few years back was finally happy with its home and was showing off daily.

 It was producing so many blooms I could barely keep up with the deadheading once they were spent. that’s when i saw the black spot – at first I tried to say it was the excessive rain we were getting and after a few says I could no longer deny it, it was in fact black spot.

 I figured this was a good time to share with you what it is, what is does, and how to treat & prevent black spot on roses.

 Roses are generally hardy plants that aren’t difficult to grow.
 However, they can still be prone to diseases that wreak havoc in your otherwise beautifully blooming rose garden.

 Let’s get to the bottom of this plague on our rose bushes.

 Black spot is a fungal disease that specifically affects roses.
 It is caused by diplocarpon rosae, a fungus that develops as black spot on the leaf surfaces of roses.